YU000jp/logseq-plugin-daily-kanban/readme.md

 - Displayed at the bottom of the page if the page contains links to other pages.
 - When a page loads, collections are updated.
 Automatic updates do not work.
 Please click 🔂 button for updating.

+> It is not displayed on the journal page.
+Click on a journal link to open a single page.

 ### Plugin Settings

 - outgoing links enable :boolean